Endor-Solutions-Architecture/scripts/dismiss_secrets_by_location/README.md

-# Dismiss Secrets by Location
+# Apply Secret Exceptions by Location

-A Python script to automatically dismiss secrets in Endor Labs based on a list of specific locations.
+A Python script that upserts an Endor Labs exception policy based on a list of secret locations.

 ## Overview

 This script connects to the Endor Labs API to:
 - Fetch secrets findings from a specified namespace
 - Filter secrets based on locations from a provided file
-- Dismiss matching secrets in Endor Labs
+- Upsert an exception policy named "Scripted Secret Exceptions - Do Not Modify"
+- Populate the policy's Rego rule with matching "Secret Location" values
-- Log all dismissed secrets to a CSV file for audit purposes
+- Log all affected secrets to a CSV file for audit purposes

 ## Prerequisites